wandb/wandb/DEVELOPMENT.md

 ### Running the development servers

 The flask app can be started in development mode from a directory containing a _wandb_ directory with `WANDB_ENV=dev wandb board`.
 This will automatically reload when changes are made.
 The frontend can be run by calling `yarn start` from the _wandb/board/ui_ directory, you can then access the frontend at http://localhost:3000 by default.

+### Running tests

+The backend tests can be run via `pytest` in the root directory.
+The frontend tests are run with `yarn run` from the _wandb/board/ui_ directory.

+## Contributing

+We love pull requests, show us what you're thinking!